10 Untranslatable Indonesian Words You Need to Know!

 Gemas or gemes is a term to describe the feeling when we see someone/something adorable until we want to pinch, squeeze, hug, or even bite them.
 It can be a girl, a boy, pet, doll, or anything cute.

 When you masuk angin, you will need kerokan in order to release the wind.
-Indonesian people use oiled coin/spoon to scrape on your body, again and again, until it leaves the reddish mark.
+Consequently, Indonesian people use oiled coin/spoon to scrape on your body, again and again, until it leaves the reddish mark.

 Imagine this: You are walking along the street.
 Out of nowhere, a motorcyclist passing by and snatching your belongings away.
 You will scream: “Jambret, jambret!”